ikuznalex/doc-to-md-macros/README.md

 ### Do these steps each time you want to convert a document
  - Open the word document you want to convert
  - Hit Alt + F8 (or choose View->Macros)
- - Run the macros DocToMarkdown
+ - Run the macros _DocToMarkdown_
- - The result of conversion you should see right inside word document
+ - The result of conversion you should see right inside the word document

  ### Supported elements (will be converted to markdown)
   - Heading Styles from 1 to 5